 NetApp Cloud Volumes ONTAP offers enterprise businesses a way to seamlessly transition their workloads into the cloud.
 Utilizing SnapMirror, Cloud Volumes ONTAP replicates files from on-premises NetApp storage systems and brings them into the cloud.
-Available on AWS, Azure, and Google Cloud Platform, Cloud Volumes ONTAP is an interface similar to the one that longtime NetApp storage system users are familiar with using, except now all of that functionality has been updated for performance in the cloud.
-With the ability to support SMB and NFS file shares, and iSCSI SAN storage. enterprise workloads can effectively leverage the cloud for all of their business demands.
+Available on AWS and Azure as well as on Google Cloud Platform, Cloud Volumes ONTAP is an interface similar to the one that longtime NetApp storage system users are familiar with using, except now all of that functionality has been updated for performance in the cloud.
+With the ability to support SMB and NFS file shares, and iSCSI SAN storage, enterprise workloads can effectively leverage the cloud for all of their business demands.

-Azure NetApp Files (ANF) is a fully managed Azure cloudnative file storage service that provides NAS volumes over NFS and SMB with all-flash performance.
-The service is integrated with Azure portal and accessed via NetApp Cloud Manager, REST API and Azure SDKs.
-Customers can seamlessly migrate and run applications in the cloud without worrying about procuring or managing storage infrastructure.
+NetApp® Cloud Volumes Service for Google Cloud (CVS for GCP) is a fully managed GCP cloud-native file storage service that provides NAS volumes over NFS and SMB with all-flash performance.
+The service is integrated with Google Cloud console and accessed via NetApp Cloud Manager and REST API.

-ANF simplifies storage management in Azure with NetApp out-of-the-box capabilities including file sharing, multiprotocol support, high availability, data protection, and more.
+CVS for GCP simplifies how you migrate and run enterprise workloads in Google Cloud with out-of-the-box capabilities such as file sharing, multiprotocol support, high availability, data protection, and more.